Disclosure: PCBuildRanked earns from qualifying Amazon purchases through affiliate links in this article.

 Enable AMD EXPO in BIOS and the kit automatically trains to 6000MHz CL36 at 1.35V — no manual subtiming adjustments, no instability.
 The kit also carries Intel XMP 3.0 certification if you ever build an Intel system with these sticks.

 32GB is the correct capacity for a $1,500 build in 2026.
-Several AAA titles with high-resolution texture packs can consume 20-26GB of combined system and GPU memory.
+Several AAA titles with high-resolution texture packs consume 20-26GB of combined system and GPU memory.
 Hogwarts Legacy at ultra textures, Cyberpunk 2077 with the HD texture pack, and Microsoft Flight Simulator 2024 with dense photogrammetry areas all benefit from the headroom.
 A 16GB kit works today but will feel constrained within 18-24 months.

 Storage: Samsung 990 Pro 1TB NVMe